wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/using-the-command-line-interface.md

 mi remote login
 ```

-If you want to login using one line command, use the following command:
+If you want to login using a one line command, use the following command:

 !!!
 Note

-If you are a Windows user, you needs to login as below command.
+    If you are on **Windows**, you must always login with the following command.

 ```bash
 mi remote login [username] [password]